-A part-time flexible requested or scheduled to work is guaranteed two (2) hours of work (or pay in lieu of work).
+A part-time flexible requested or scheduled to work is guaranteed four (4) hours of work (or pay in lieu of work).
+To the extent practicable the four (4) hours should be consecutive.
+This is not intended to supersede any local past practice or LMOU agreement.